wraithlight/orthanc/README.md

 * PHP Profiler (https://marketplace.visualstudio.com/items?itemName=DEVSENSE.profiler-php-vscode)

 When the commits are being created, please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)!
-During build the `run.sh` script will create its own docker images name `orthanc-server`.
+During build the `run-dev.sh` script will create its own docker images name `orthanc-server-dev`.
 The script itself takes care of the cleanup, only one image and container will be present at the same time.
 But if you'd like to clean up your machine, do not forget to delete the docker image!

 ### Technical details
 The following technologies are used during the development of this game: